 I recently changed my business name from Hit the Spot to Monkeyshine.
 Hit the Spot had become quite an identity crisis which was affecting my business endeavours so much that I felt almost embarrassed to introduce my business and reluctant to approach potential retailers.

 When I first chose Hit the Spot some years ago, I was only producing greeting cards (the ones with the sewn-in tabs).
 At the time, the cards were more of a hobby and I simply wanted a label for them that would suit all sorts of occasions.
 Hit the Spot was pretty good for that.
 It can be applied to a very wide range of congratulations and greetings.
-But it soon started to feel constrained, a little bit twee, a bit staid and most decidedly not me.
+But it soon started to feel constrained, desperately twee and most decidedly not me.

 This is not a rebrand